Click fraud: Organization

-Click fraud can be as simple as one person starting a small Web site, becoming a publisher of ads, and clicking on those ads to generate revenue.
-Often the number of clicks and their value is so small that the fraud goes undetected.
-Publishers may claim that small amounts of such clicking is an accident, which is often the case.
+Click fraud can be as simple as one person starting a small website, becoming a publisher of ads, and clicking on those ads to generate revenue.
+Often the number of clicks and their value are so small that the fraud goes undetected.
+Publishers may claim that small amounts of such clicking are an accident, which is often the case.

 Much larger-scale fraud also occurs in cybercrime communities.
-According to Jean-Loup Richet, Professor at the Sorbonne Business School, click fraud is frequently one link in the large ad fraud chain, and can be leveraged as part of a larger identity fraud and/or attribution fraud.
+According to Jean-Loup Richet, Professor at the Sorbonne Business School, click fraud is frequently one link in the large ad fraud chain and can be leveraged as part of a larger identity fraud and/or attribution fraud.
 Those engaged in large-scale fraud will often run scripts which simulate a human clicking on ads in Web pages.

 However, huge numbers of clicks appearing to come from just one, or a small number of computers, or a single geographic area, look highly suspicious to the advertising network and advertisers.

 Clicks coming from a computer known to be that of a publisher also look suspicious to those watching for click fraud.
-A person attempting large-scale fraud, from one computer, stands a good chance of being caught.
+A person attempting large-scale fraud from one computer stands a good chance of being caught.

 One type of fraud that circumvents detection based on IP patterns uses existing user traffic, turning this into clicks or impressions.
 Such an attack can be camouflaged from users by using 0-size iframes to display advertisements that are programmatically retrieved using JavaScript.
 It could also be camouflaged from advertisers and portals by ensuring that so-called "reverse spiders" are presented with a legitimate page, while human visitors are presented with a page that commits click fraud.
 The use of 0-size iframes and other techniques involving human visitors may also be combined with the use of incentivized traffic, where members of "Paid to Read" (PTR) sites are paid small amounts of money (often a fraction of a cent) to visit a website and/or click on keywords and search results, sometimes hundreds or thousands of times every day Some owners of PTR sites are members of PPC engines and may send many email ads to users who do search, while sending few ads to those who do not.
-They do this mainly because the charge per click on search results is often the only source of revenue to the site.
+They do this mainly because the charge per click on search results is often the only source of revenue for the site.
 This is known as forced searching, a practice that is frowned upon in the Get Paid To industry.

 Organized crime can handle this by having many computers with their own Internet connections in different geographic locations.
 Often, scripts fail to mimic true human behavior, so organized crime networks use Trojan code to turn the average person's machines into zombie computers and use sporadic redirects or DNS cache poisoning to turn the oblivious user's actions into actions generating revenue for the scammer.
 It can be difficult for advertisers, advertising networks, and authorities to pursue cases against networks of people spread around multiple countries.